 Understand that the trays are reusable, so it should be a one-time investment if you choose to take this route.
 Take care to sterilize them after use by washing them with organic soap and scalding water, just to ensure no bugs or pathogens are carried over to the next year’s seedlings.

 The second option for your seed starting tips is to bargain hunt for your materials.

 At the end of the growing season, all nurseries (including the big name ones) are looking to get rid of items very cheaply.
-A lot of times they’ll have whole carts full of plants that need to go that you can buy for as little as $10.
+A lot of times they’ll have whole carts full of plants that need to go that you can buy for very little.

 We take advantage of these deals!